|

 UserCancelled:

-to insert name and address from Outlook
+Macro Code to insert name and address from Outlook (with title and initial)

-AddressLayout autotext, to format the
+AddressLayout autotext, to format the insertion of

-data using vba.
-This means that it
+addresses when gathering and inserting data using VBA.
+This means that it is

-is possible to simply eliminate abandoned spaces where the field in
+possible to simply eliminate abandoned spaces where the field in question contains no data.

 Dim strTitle As String